outbreak-info/muninn/readme.md

 2. `docker rm flu_db_server`
 3. `docker-compose -f docker-compose.yml up -d --no-deps --no-recreate --build server`

-I've only tested these instructions using podman on my machine, so they may fail you.

 ## Query Syntax

-The endpoints (which currently means just `/variants/by/sample`) use a restricted query syntax to allow the user to control part of the query.
+The endpoints use a restricted query syntax to allow the user to control part of the query.
 For example, in the case of `/variants/by/sample/`, here's how that works.
 When you hit this endpoint, the api will always run the following query: